ASU-EGR304-2025-F-204/ASU-EGR304-2025-F-204.github.io/docs/06-team-block-diagram.md

 ## Introduction

 Our team designed a hub-and-spoke block diagram for the clap-activated smart light project.
-The Master Controller (Caleb) serves as the Hub, coordinating signals from the Audio Front-End (Aaron), Output Driver (Roshan), and UI/Status Board (Quinn).
+The Master Controller (Caleb) serves as the Hub, coordinating signals from the Audio Front-End (Aaron), Filter Board (Quinn), and Sensor Front-End (Roshan).
 Each board is based on the PIC18F57Q43 Curiosity Nano and communicates via an 8-pin ribbon cable standard.
+The Hub also drives the lamp actuator, which serves as the system’s main physical output.

 ## Research Question